Description of RACHELP

 The z/VM product includes a comprehensive help system with help files for all of the components of z/VM -- except one!
 The RACF component includes help, but most of it is not part of the CMS help system.
 You get help for RACF commands by issuing RAC HELP command, which displays the help information on your terminal in line mode and writes it to file RACF COMMAND A (just the same as the RAC EXEC does for any RACF command.)
 This output is not very easy to read, scroll through, and search.
 (Enter RAC HELP HELP on your system to find out more about how to use the standard RACF help facility.)

 The text for the RACF help facility is stored in a CMS file named SYS1 HELP on the RACFVM 305 server code disk.
 The RACHELP EXEC in this package reads that file and processes it to create individual CMS help files.
-In addition, it creates RACF HELPMENU and RACF HELPTASK files which provide menu and task help for RACF commands.
-There is no help text from the RACF product included in this package (nothing copyrighted is included.)
-All the exec does is read the existing RACF help that is already on your system and creates files in CMS help format.
+In addition, it creates RACF HELPMENU, RACF HELPTASK, and RACF HELPABBR files which provide menu and task help for RACF commands and allows you to look up commands by their abbreviations.
+There is no help text from the RACF product included in this package (nothing copyrighted has been copied.)
+All the exec does is read the existing RACF help that is already on your system and reformats it to create files in CMS help format.
 The existing RACF help facility is not changed in any way.

 Here is the syntax of the exec.
 All arguments are optional.

 >>-RACHELP-.--------------------------.-.--------------.-------------------->< | .-A--------. | '-(-.--------.-' '-.-A-------.-+----------+-' '-SYSTEM-' '-outmode-' '-workmode-'Where:

 - outmode is the file mode where the output files are placed.
 The default is to use the A disk.